poshpeck/snake-game/README.md

-# using turtle and tkinter to create a snake and ladder game
+# using turtle and tkinter to create a snake game